Dimple-klair/Dimple-klair/README.md

 ### Hi there 👋

+Machine Learning Enthusiast.Love to do projects in:-
+* NLP/sentiment analysis
+* Feature selections out of multiple parameters for taking end decisions.
+* Binary-classifications
+* multi-classification

 <!--
 **Dimple-klair/Dimple-klair** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.